movementkitchen/website/src/pages/about/index.md

 > I wanted to understand why injuries happen and how to avoid them in the first place.

-And this eventually brought me to the work of biomechanics scientist Katy Bowman, looking into forces of physics created by movement and how gravity, pressure and friction affect tissues.
+And this eventually brought me to the work of biomechanist Katy Bowman, looking into forces of physics created by movement and how gravity, pressure and friction affect tissues.
 In 2015 I started my 2-year certification with the Nutritious Movement Institute, and since then have been incorporating this approach into my yoga and somatics based work with the body and more importantly, into mine and my family’s everyday life.

 > Longer I work with movement and the body, more I realise, the progress is defined not by one time achievements, but by general blurring of the border between exercise and life.